KateCiz/SoundCloud-Project/README.md

 2) Create an .env file from the .example-env and create a JWT_SECRET
 3) run npm install from the root directory
 4) open two terminals, cd into the backend on one and the frontend on the other
+5) run npm install in both terminals
+6) in the backend terminal run npx sequelize db:migrate
+7) in the backend terminal run npx sequelize db:seed:all
-5) run npm start on both terminals
+8) run npm start in both terminals after database migrate and seeding is successful to start the servers

 ## Current Availible Functionality: